willkjackson/templating-engine-plugin/docs/tutorials/jte-the-basics/6-multibranch.md

     Governance Tiers are the combination of:

-    * A pipeline configuration repository specifying where the pipeline configuration file and Pipeline Templates can be found.
+    * A Pipeline Configuration repository specifying where the Pipeline Configuration file and Pipeline Templates can be found.
     * A set of library sources.

     When done in `Manage Jenkins > Configure System` it's called the Global Governance Tier and applies to every job on the Jenkins instance.